-A buy-to-let mortgage – or BTL mortgage – lets you borrow money to purchase a residential property to rent out, rather than one in which you intend to live.
+A buy-to-let mortgage – or BTL mortgage – lets you borrow money to purchase a residential property to rent out, rather than one you intend to live in.
 Sometimes known as a landlord mortgage, a BTL mortgage allows you to let your property to tenants, students or holidaymakers.

 Tell us about yourself and an adviser will check your mortgage eligibility and affordability.

 We'll show you mortgage options based on what you've told us.

 Prepare and submit your mortgage application and get support through each step of the process.

 Mojo is a free online mortgage broker.
 We partner with them so you can get all the mortgage support you need in one place.

 Mojo will find out about your circumstances, check your eligibility, and search across the whole of market to help you secure the best mortgage for your circumstances.